RichardRajuChirayath/Medaurin/PRODUCT_PORTFOLIO.md

     *   **Revocable Sessions:** Database-backed sessions allow users to remotely log out suspicious devices.
     *   **Device Fingerprinting:** Tracks IP, User-Agent, and Device Type for every login to detect anomalies.
 *   **Privacy by Design:**
-    *   **Client-Side AI:** OCR and Voice Recognition happen in the browser or via transient streams.
-No personal audio/image data is permanently stored for training.
+    *   **Client-Side AI:** OCR recognition happens in the browser or via transient streams.
+No personal image data is permanently stored for training.

 ---